Learn about the basics of warehouse safety, OSHA warehousing standards, and tips to help ensure health and safety in warehouses.

 Warehouses can be dangerous places to work in.
 It is important to understand common warehouse dangers and hazards because they can cause injuries and in extreme cases death.
-The US Bureau of Labor Statistics reported an average of 16 fatalities every year in the US warehousing and storage sector and a reported injury and illness rate of 5 out of every 100 warehouse and storage workers.
+The US Bureau of Labor Statistics reported an average of 16 fatalities every year in the U.S. warehousing and storage sector and a reported injury and illness rate of 5 out of every 100 warehouse and storage workers.

 Improper stacking of loads and storage of materials on shelves can result in unintended slip and trip hazards for nearby workers.

 If safety procedures and workplace hazards are disregarded in warehouses to cut costs, it exposes workers to serious risks of accidents and injury.
-Providing workers training on hazard awareness, conducting safety inspections, and implementing safety measures can help maintain a safe, secure and healthy working environment.
+Providing workers training on hazard awareness, conducting safety inspections, and implementing warehouse safety measures can help maintain a safe, secure and healthy working environment.

 Regular warehouse inspections can help you be on top of hazards and risks present in warehousing and storage operations.
 A digital safety checklist can be a powerful tool to evaluate the overall safety of warehouses.
 Download these free warehouse safety checklists using iAuditor by SafetyCulture warehouse safety app.

 Carlo Sheen Escano is a contributing writer for SafetyCulture based in Makati City, Philippines.
 Sheen has experience in digital marketing and has been writing for SafetyCulture since 2018.
 His articles mainly discuss risks in the workplace and well-known safety and quality processes used to mitigate them.
 Furthermore, Sheen is passionate about providing insights to global customers on how technology can help them to do the best work of their lives.

 The Importance Of Refrigerator Maintenance Your refrigerator is an important part of your everyday ...

 Launch Vehicles, ballistic missiles, torpedoes Military electronics Guns and armament Aircraft and ...